mmmorris1975/aws-runas/README.md

     clearer.
 (See Usage section below)
   * Integration/functional tests now include testing SAML and Web Identity functionality with external public IdPs (currently Okta and Onelogin)
+  * Support Apple M1 based systems
+  * Enable configuration to specify the type of MFA to use with external identity providers, overriding the auto detection logic

 Version 3.0 TODO list (in no particular order)
   * Documentation